Balays/minitax/README.md

 # minitax
-Taxonomic assigment of long metagenomic reads with minimap2
+Taxonomic assignement of long metagenomic reads with minimap2